Could probiotics help with leaky gut?

 In order to allow certain molecules through in to the bloodstream, whilst blocking others from entering, the epithelia is what we refer to as a ‘selectively’ permeable barrier.
 When functioning correctly, it permits the entry of very small molecules of beneficial nutrients, electrolytes and water across its border, but prevents the entry of larger molecules of undigested foods or pathogens in to the bloodstream.

 This passage of nutrients occurs in two ways, either directly through the epithelial cells themselves (transcellular transport) or through structures known as the ‘tight junctions’, located between each pair of neighbouring epithelial cells (paracellular transport).
 Up until fairly recently, not too much was known about the workings of the tight junctions, however, scientists have recently isolated a molecule called zonulin, which appears to be responsible for opening up the tight junctions.
-This is an essential process for nutrient absorption and does not always lead to leaky gut, however when we have too much zonulin, and these tight junctions are too open, too often, this can cause what is known as leaky gut.
+This is an essential process for nutrient absorption and does not always lead to leaky gut, however when we have too much zonulin, and these tight junctions are too open, often this can cause what is known as leaky gut.

 Can probiotics heal a leaky gut?
 A look at the research

 Disappointingly, there have been relatively few human studies looking at the potential role of probiotics in reducing intestinal permeability.
-Most of the research to date has been performed using animal models, for example, In 1996, it was shown that the human probiotic strain Lactobacillus plantarum 299v and the rat-originating strain Lactobacillus reuteri R2LC could reduce intestinal permeability in a methotrexate-induced colitis model in rats.
+Most of the research to date has been performed using animal models; for example, in 1996, it was shown that the human probiotic strain Lactobacillus plantarum 299v and the rat-originating strain Lactobacillus reuteri R2LC could reduce intestinal permeability in a methotrexate-induced colitis model in rats.

-Due to such positive findings in animal studies, researchers are slowly starting to look at whether these results could be replicable in humans.
+Due to such positive findings in animal studies, researchers are slowly starting to look at whether these results could be replicated in humans.
 One study demonstrated that short-term administration of the probiotic strain Lactobacillus plantarum WCSF1, given to healthy volunteers, could indeed positively influence the tight junctions between duodenal epithelial cells.

 In between each test, the children were all given a two strain Lactobacillus supplement to take for six weeks.
-The supplement contained: Lactobacillus rhamnosus 19070-2 and Lactobacillus reuteri DSM 12246.
+The supplement contained Lactobacillus rhamnosus 19070-2 and Lactobacillus reuteri DSM 12246.
 The results of the lactulose and mannitol tests showed that the probiotic supplementation had indeed reduced the absorption of the larger disacchardide molecule of lactulose, which can only mean that the intestinal barrier function was improved.
 In addition, the children had a reduction in intestinal symptoms.

 1. E., Kaila, M., Arvola, T., Majamaa, H., Rantala, I., Virtanen, E. et al .Lactobacillus rhamnosus strain GG, ATCC 53103 (Lactobacillus GG), has been demonstrated to improve intestinal barrier function compromised by rotavirus infection17X17Isolauri, .
 Diet during rotavirus enteritis affects jejunal permeability to macromolecules in suckling rats.Pediatr Res.
 1993; 33: 548–553